 Notarize Power of Attorney

 One of our specialties here at A1 Mobile Notary Services is to notarize Power of Attorney.
 We have been notarizing all types of Power of Attorney Documents for years.
 Rest assured that our Notaries will take the time to listen and notarize all your power of attorney documents.
-We travel to homes, hospitals, assisted living centers, and nursing care facilities.
 Please keep in mind that these appointments may take longer than anticipated.
 The mobile notary fees will reflect the additional wait and process time.
-Any signature that takes longer than 15 minutes will incur an extra $25 for each additional 15 minutes of wait process time.
-Please remember this is a convenience service provided to you and your loved one by our experienced Notaries.
+Minimum travel, professional and wait fees are $125.

 Below are the different types of Power Attorney documents that we can notarize.
 We are not attorneys and cannot answer any questions about law.
 However we can direct you on the paperwork where the answers to your questions may be located in the document.

 Notarize Power of Attorney: General Power of Attorney